effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 });
 ```

-How we need to import this effects?
+How we need to import these effects?

-I surely recommend to write short imports and use reexports.
+I surely recommend writing short imports and using reexports.
 It allows to securely refactor code structure inside `shared/api` and the same slices,
-and don't worry about refactoring another imports and unnecessary changes in the git history.
+and don't worry about refactoring other imports and unnecessary changes in the git history.

 ```ts
 // File: /src/shared/api/index.ts